birds-inc/m8-sample-organizer/README.md

 ## Download the M8 Sample Organizer

-[Click here](https://github.com/birds-inc/m8-sample-organizer/archive/refs/heads/main.zip) to download the **M8 Sample Organizer** code.
+**[Click here](https://github.com/birds-inc/m8-sample-organizer/archive/refs/heads/main.zip)** to download the **M8 Sample Organizer** code.
 Unzip the contents.

 ## Set up the config file

 In the M8 Sample Organizer folder, there's a file called `config.yml-sample`.
 Rename this file to `config.yml`.

+Then edit the `SRC_FOLDER`, `DEST_FOLDER`, and `FFMPEG_PATH` to point at your audio library and FFmpeg.  `DEST_FOLDER` is where this tool will create files, so be sure to set it someplace safe!

-Then edit the file accordingly - change the path to your sample library and FFmpeg, and configure any additional cleanup settings to your liking.
+You can also configure any additional cleanup settings to your liking -

 ## Run the tool

-Finally, run the following command:
+Finally, navigate to the `m8-sample-organizer-main` folder and run the following command:

 `python src/m8-sample-organizer.py`

+That's it!
 You'll see as it begins to copy and convert your sample library.

-By default, any existing files will be ignored, so this tool is safe to rerun as you add more samples to your library.
+As you add more samples to your library, you can rerun this tool - by default, any existing files will be ignored, so only new ones will be processed.